git-town/git-town/documentation/commands/git-rename-branch.md

 Renames the given branch on both the local machine and the remote if one is configured.
 Aborts if the new branch name already exists or the tracking branch is out of sync.
 This command is intended for feature branches.
-Renaming non-feature branches has to be confirmed with the `-f` option.
+Renaming perennial branches has to be confirmed with the `-f` option.

 * Creates a branch with the new name
 * Deletes the old branch